Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Jockey: Javier Castellano

-This Pletcher-trained son of Candy Ride didn’t enter a single race on the Road to the Kentucky Derby and has yet to face any stakes competition.
+The son of Candy Ride didn’t enter a single race on the Road to the Kentucky Derby and has yet to face any stakes competition.

 No. 8 South Bend (50-1)